Aurobindo Pharma Ltd.

 (c) In our opinion and according to the information and explanationsgiven to us and on the basis of our examination of the records of the Company the titledeeds of immovable properties included in the property plant and equipment except forthe following are held in the name of the Company.
 As explained to us registration oftitle deeds is in progress in respect of these immovable properties:

 iii.
 According to information and explanations given to us the Companyhas not granted any loans secured or unsecured to companies firms Limited LiabilityPartnerships or other parties covered in the Register maintained under Section 189 of theCompanies Act 2013 ("the Act").
-Accordingly the Provisions of clause3(iii)(a) (b) and (c) of the Order are not applicable to the Company and hence notcommented upon.
+Accordingly the Provisions of clause3(iii)(a) (b) and (c) of the Order are not applicable to the Company.

 iv.
 In our opinion and according to the information and explanationsgiven to us the Company has not advanced loans to directors / to a Company in which thedirector is interested to which the provisions of Section 185 of the Act apply and hencenot commented upon.
 However in respect of loans given investments made and guaranteesgiven the Company is in compliance with the provisions of Section 186 of the Act.

 v.
 As informed to us the Company has not accepted any deposits withinthe meaning of Sections 73 to 76 of the Act and the Rules framed thereunder.
 Accordinglythe provisions of clause 3(v) of the Order are not applicable.

 vi.
 We have broadly reviewed the books of account maintained by theCompany pursuant to the Rules made by the Central

 Government for the maintenance of cost records under Section 148(1) ofthe Act related to the manufacture of Active Pharmaceutical Ingredients and Formulationsand are of the opinion that prima facie the prescribed accounts and records have beenmade and maintained.
 We have not however made a detailed examination of the same.